w3c/wai-curricula/content/designer/information-design.md

 * identify different ways of presenting tabular information, such as using several lists, or splitting a complex table into several simpler ones
 * define table header cells and data cells, and provide clear and distinguishable styles for each
 * create designs with graphical representations of complex tables that help users more easily understand its purpose and meaning
-* assess the use of complex tables versus simpler ways to provide the information, for example using:
+* evaluate the use of complex tables and justify the use of simpler ways to provide the information, for example:
   * simpler tables
   * charts, diagrams, and other graphical representations
   * plain text